Quantum simulation of molecules in solution: Discussion

 The inclusion of solvation effects through the IEF-PCM allows to describe \textit{a plethora} of microscopic environments thus extending the computational reach of current quantum computers even more than what we have showed in this work.
 Indeed, here we focused on the simple (yet most common) situation of an homogeneous isotropic solvent but the inclusion of more complex environments such as metal nanoparticles or liquid-liquid phase separations is straightforward and does not require any modification of the proposed quantum algorithm.

-To the extent that large-scale simulation of reactivity is among the long-term goals of the computational chemistry community, and that this cannot ignore the insights provided by including environmental effects, this work paves the way for quantum simulation of molecular systems in the next generation quantum processors.
-We believe that the development of quantum multiscale methods must be part of the second quantum revolution agenda if we want to go beyond the current computational capabilities.
+Future investigations that can benefit from the present work regard the integration of the proposed algorithm into more elaborated computational pipelines.
 The first step in this direction is the application of the method presented here to quantum algorithms that perform molecular geometry optimization being another feature strongly affected by the presence of the solvent.
-Paramount examples are the problems of calculating optical responses and other excited state properties in solution that give rise to a variety of photochemical and photophysical properties otherwise unexplorable.
+Other examples are the problems of calculating optical responses and excited state properties in solution that give rise to a variety of photochemical and photophysical phenomena otherwise unexplorable.
 In this regard, we mention the very recent contribution of Lee \textit{et al.}\cite{lee2021simulation} where the authors couple classical molecular dynamics and variational quantum simulation\cite{li2017efficient} to compute the optical response of a multi-chromophoric excitonic system.

-Finally, along with the exploration of more exotic systems with NISQ devices, this work opens up to a more theoretical question related to the theory of variational hybrid algorithms: how does the variational landscape topology change when a non-linear Hamiltonian is considered?
+Along with the exploration of more exotic systems with NISQ devices, this work opens up to a more theoretical question related to the theory of variational hybrid algorithms: how does the variational landscape topology change when a non-linear Hamiltonian is considered?
 The importance of this question has been remarked very recently by the work of Bittel and Kliesch\cite{bittel2021training} where the authors show (not considering observables analogue to the non-linear effective Hamiltonian used in this work) that the classical task of training a variational quantum circuit is NP-Hard.
 Moreover, the authors find that the complexity class of the classical optimization is not inherited by the complexity of finding the ground state of a local Hamiltonian, which is known to be QMA-Hard\cite{kempe2006complexity}, but it is an intrinsic feature of the underlying optimization landscape.
+Given the importance of the question for the possible developments and applications of this type of algorithms, it would be surely worth to show if their finding applies also to classes of cost functionals, such as the free energy in solution considered in this work, where the variational parameters shape not only the quantum computer state but also the measured observable.